yzhang0301/codes/SenseStorm/Connection.md

 ![QR code](./support/vnc.png)

 ## Step 4: Pair your SenseStorm with the App
-1. Coonect your smartphone to a local WiFi network.
+1. Connect your smartphone to a local WiFi network.

 2. Open the App and select the tab for SenseStorm: